Frankincense Essential Oil Uses

 If you are exploring resins and ancient aromatics, frankincense pairs naturally with myrrh (another Boswellia-adjacent resin), benzoin (a warm, vanilla-adjacent balsam), and copaiba (a South American resin with a similarly clean, woody depth).

-Disclaimer: The above information relates to studies of specific individual essential oil ingredients, some of which are used in the essential oil blends for various MONQ diffusers.
-Please note, however, that while individual ingredients may have been shown to exhibit certain independent effects when used alone, the specific blends of ingredients contained in MONQ diffusers have not been tested.
+Disclaimer: The above information is provided for general wellness and educational purposes only.
+Please note that while individual essential oil ingredients may have been shown to exhibit certain independent effects when used alone, the specific blends of ingredients contained in MONQ diffusers have not been tested.
 No specific claims are being made that use of any MONQ diffusers will lead to any of the effects discussed above.
 Additionally, please note that MONQ diffusers have not been reviewed or approved by the U.S. Food and Drug Administration.
 MONQ diffusers are not intended to be used in the diagnosis, cure, mitigation, prevention, or treatment of any disease or medical condition.
 If you have a health condition or concern, please consult a physician or your alternative health care provider prior to using MONQ diffusers.
 MONQ blends should not be inhaled into the lungs.
 Why?
-It works better that way
+It works better that way.
+No Nicotine Ever in MONQ Pens.
+Inhale through the mouth, exhale through the nose.
+MONQ Diffusers are not intended for individuals under 18, or women who are pregnant or nursing.